package-broker/docs/docs/getting-started/quickstart-cloudflare.md

 - A GitHub account
 - A Cloudflare account
+- **Repository must be initialized**: The template includes `package.json` and `package-lock.json` with required dependencies

 ### Step 1: Use Template

 1. Go to [package-broker/cloudflare-template](https://github.com/package-broker/cloudflare-template)
 2. Click **"Use this template"**
 3. Create your repository

+**Important**: The template repository already includes `package.json` and `package-lock.json` with all required dependencies.
+Do not delete these files.

 ### Step 2: Configure Secrets and Variables